-The Wild Boar was reopened after an extensive development to 17 feature and luxury rooms, and Grill and Smokehouse additions.
+The Wild Boar was reopened after an extensive development of 17 feature and luxury rooms, and brand new Grill and Smokehouse.

-English Lakes reached an impressive figure of £100,000.00 raised by the group for Nurture Lakeland to help aid their conservation work for the local environment.
+English Lakes reached an impressive Visitor Giving figure of £100,000.00 across the group.
+This was donated to Nurture Lakeland to support their local environmental conservation work.

 Convention Centre Approved

 In May 2012 the Lake District National Park Authority decided in favour of their officer’s findings by a 12 to 1 majority and passed the plans for a Low Wood Bay Convention Centre.

 English Lakes celebrates 60 years

-After many great milestones, accolades and awards, the Berry family were able to celebrate 60 years of being involved in the hotel and leisure industry in 2012.
+In 2012 after many great milestones, accolades and awards, the Berry family were able to celebrate 60 years of being involved in the hotel and leisure industry.